dreaddymck/send-to-kodi/README.md

 1. Environment variables: TWISTED_PATH - Path to python-twisted webserver

-1. Now you can run it from the command line like so:
+1. Run it from the command line like so:

        ./send-to-kodi.sh -r kodibox:8080 -u user:pass https://vimeo.com/174312494

-1. Or create config file ~/.sendtokodi and set values:
+1. Or create config file ~/.sendtokodi and set preferred values:

        #!/bin/bash
        GUI=0